Asterix (horse)

-Asterix (foaled 10 November 2018) is New Zealand racehorse, best known for an upset victory in the 147th running of the New Zealand Derby.
+Asterix (foaled 10 November 2018) is a New Zealand racehorse, best known for an upset victory in the 147th running of the New Zealand Derby.

 Background

 Asterix is a bay gelding by the former Cambridge Stud stallion Tavistock, who became widely known as a remarkable sire of classic winners.
 He had previously been represented by two Victoria Derby winners (Tarzino and Johnny Get Angry), along with winners of the Australian Derby (Tavago), Rosehill Guineas (Volkstok'n'barrell), Hong Kong Derby (Werther) and Singapore Derby (Infantry).

 Asterix was bred by Sir Owen Glenn's Go Bloodstock, and he was bought for NZ$450,000 at the 2020 New Zealand Bloodstock Ready to Run Sale by bloodstock agent Bruce Perry.
 Asterix races in the colours of the Kelt family, which had previously been carried to Derby victory by Popsy in 1993.
 Former New Zealand international cricketer Mark Greatbatch also shares in the ownership.